 Samuel Ryder Music Academy

-The Music Academy has two main goals: developing musical performance skills and achieving the Arts Award Gold.
-Pupils have two timetabled lessons per week and are also expected to engage with extracurricular music activities in school for their chosen instrument.
+The Music Academy has two main goals: developing musical performance skills and achieving the Arts Award Gold qualification.
+Students have two timetabled lessons per week and are also expected to engage with extracurricular music activities in school for their chosen instrument.
+The academy falls in the E-block choice for Sixth Form and can be taken alongside traditional A-Levels, including A-Level Music.

 Musical Performance Skills

+The programme is adapted to suit the instruments and abilities of each cohort.
 Students develop their performance ability on their chosen instrument, exploring a wide range of genres to broaden their musical horizons.
-The programme is adapted to suit the instruments and current ability of each cohort.
-Over the two years, pupils will represent the school in a variety of performances and events.
+We will tackle new genres and playing techniques, as well as covering industry-specific musical skills.
+Over the two years, students will represent the school in a variety of performances and events, as well as taking on leadership roles within the music department.

 Professional Development – Arts Award Gold